cheap-glitch/vim.help/README.md

 and regular users alike.

 There already exists  [a mirror of the doc  online](https://vimhelp.org), but it doesn't do much to  improve the reading experience.
-The  goal of **vim.help** is to make Vim's docs pleasant to both browse and peruse.
+The goal  of this project is to make Vim's docs easier to reach  from any device, more pleasant to peruse and more attractive for newcomers and inexperienced users.
 <!-- /fragment -->

 <!-- fragment:about-vim-help -->